passcod/ashring/README.md

 you specify that two passphrases are required, Alice and Bob, or Bob and Carol, or Alice and Carol, can open the box without the third member needing to be there.
 In a wider situation, say you are in a team of developers.
-There is a `3 in N` shared cooperative Sherman box which contains the SSH keys required to access a server, thus you can only push new code or make a change to production when two other people support your decision.
+There is a `3 in N` shared cooperative Ashring box which contains the SSH keys required to access a server, thus you can only push new code or make a change to production when two other people support your decision.